pdjprogrammer/Wolf4SDL/Readme.md

 <h2><em>TODOs</em></h2>

- - Game options menu.
- - Test and fix CMake and Makefile project.
- - Test Linux build.
  - Center non-ingame screens for resolutions being a multiple of 320x240.
  - Add support for any graphic resolution >= 320x200.

-<h2><em>Known issues</em></h2>

- - None

 <h2><em>Troubleshooting</em></h2>

  - If your frame rate is low, consider using the original screen resolution (--res 320 200) or lowering the sound quality (--samplerate 22050)

 <h2><em>Credits</em></h2>

  - Special thanks to id Software!
 Without the source code we would still have to pelt Wolfenstein 3D with hex editors and disassemblers ;D
  - Special thanks to the DOSBox team for providing a GPL'ed OPL2/3 emulator!
  - Special thanks to the MAME developer team for providing the source code of the OPL2 emulator!
  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
- - Thanks to Chris Chokan for his improvements on Wolf4GW (base of Wolf4SDL)
+ - Thanks to Chris Chokan for his improvements on Wolf4GW (base of Wolf4SDL)!
- - Thanks to Pickle for the GP2X support and help on 320x240 support
+ - Thanks to Pickle for the GP2X support and help on 320x240 support!
- - Thanks to fackue for the Dreamcast support
+ - Thanks to fackue for the Dreamcast support!
- - Thanks to Chris Ballinger for the Mac OS X support
+ - Thanks to Chris Ballinger for the Mac OS X support!
- - Thanks to Xilinx, Inc. for providing a list of maximum-length LFSR counters used for higher resolutions of fizzle fade
+ - Thanks to Xilinx, Inc. for providing a list of maximum-length LFSR counters used for higher resolutions of fizzle fade!

 <h2><em>Licenses</em></h2>